djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 Clients are redirected to the new primary server, ensuring continuity of service.

-## Best Practices
+### Best Practices

 Implementing best practices enhances the effectiveness of backup and recovery strategies:

-1. **Regular Backup Schedule**: Establish a backup schedule that aligns with your Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
+1. Establish a backup schedule that aligns with your Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
 Automate backups to reduce the risk of human error.

-2. **Backup Testing**: Regularly test your restore procedures to ensure backups are valid and that data can be recovered successfully.

-3. **Offsite and Redundant Storage**: Store backups in multiple locations, including offsite or cloud storage, to protect against site-specific disasters.

-4. **Monitoring and Alerts**: Implement monitoring for backup processes and set up alerts for failures or performance issues to enable prompt response.

-5. **Documentation and Procedures**: Maintain up-to-date documentation of backup and recovery processes, and train staff on how to execute recovery procedures effectively.

-6. **Security Measures**: Encrypt backups to protect sensitive data and restrict access to backup storage to authorized personnel only.

-7. **Resource Management**: Schedule backups during off-peak hours when possible, and consider throttling backup processes to limit their impact on system resources.

-8. **Compliance and Retention Policies**: Adhere to legal and regulatory requirements for data retention and implement policies for backup retention and secure disposal of outdated backups.

-## Tools and Technologies

-Various tools and technologies can facilitate efficient backups without impacting production systems significantly.

-### Database-Specific Tools

-- **MySQL/MariaDB**:
-  - **Percona XtraBackup**: An open-source tool that provides non-blocking backups of InnoDB databases, supporting incremental backups and compression.
-  - **MySQL Enterprise Backup**: Offers hot backup capabilities for MySQL Enterprise customers.

-- **PostgreSQL**:
-  - **pg_basebackup**: A built-in tool for streaming physical backups without stopping the database.
-  - **Barman** and **pgBackRest**: Advanced backup and recovery tools that support incremental backups, compression, and point-in-time recovery.

-- **Oracle**:
-  - **Recovery Manager (RMAN)**: A comprehensive backup and recovery tool integrated with Oracle databases, supporting full and incremental backups, and advanced recovery options.

-### Filesystem and Storage Solutions

-- **Logical Volume Manager (LVM) Snapshots**: Allows for point-in-time snapshots of volumes, enabling backups without stopping the database.
-- **ZFS Snapshots**: The ZFS filesystem supports efficient snapshots and data replication.
-- **Cloud Provider Snapshots**:
-  - **AWS Elastic Block Store (EBS) Snapshots**: Provides incremental snapshots of EBS volumes.
-  - **Azure Managed Disks**: Supports snapshots and incremental backups for Azure VMs.
-  - **Google Cloud Persistent Disk Snapshots**: Allows for point-in-time copies of disks in Google Cloud.

-### Backup and Recovery Software

-- **Bacula**: An enterprise-level open-source backup solution supporting various operating systems and storage devices.
-- **Amanda**: An open-source backup software that simplifies the process of setting up a backup server and clients.
-- **Veeam Backup & Replication**: Offers comprehensive data protection for virtual, physical, and cloud environments.
-- **Commvault**: A data management solution providing backup and recovery capabilities for a wide range of applications and platforms.

-### Continuous Data Protection Tools

-- **Distributed Replicated Block Device (DRBD)**: Mirrors block devices between servers, providing real-time replication and high availability.
-- **MongoDB Ops Manager**: Provides continuous backup and point-in-time recovery for MongoDB databases.
-- **SQL Server Always On Availability Groups**: Supports real-time data replication and high availability for Microsoft SQL Server.
+2. Regularly test your restore procedures to ensure backups are valid and that data can be recovered successfully.
+3. Store backups in multiple locations, including offsite or cloud storage, to protect against site-specific disasters.
+4. Implement monitoring for backup processes and set up alerts for failures or performance issues to enable prompt response.
+5. Maintain up-to-date documentation of backup and recovery processes, and train staff on how to execute recovery procedures effectively.
+6. Encrypt backups to protect sensitive data and restrict access to backup storage to authorized personnel only.
+7. Schedule backups during off-peak hours when possible, and consider throttling backup processes to limit their impact on system resources.
+8. Adhere to legal and regulatory requirements for data retention and implement policies for backup retention and secure disposal of outdated backups.

+### Tools and Technologies for Efficient Backups

+Efficient backups require tools and technologies that minimize disruption to production systems while ensuring data reliability and accessibility.

+#### Database-Specific Tools

+- Percona XtraBackup is an open-source solution ideal for **MySQL/MariaDB** environments, offering non-blocking backups, incremental features, and data compression.
+- MySQL Enterprise Backup provides a comprehensive hot backup solution exclusive to **MySQL Enterprise** users.
+- PostgreSQL includes **pg_basebackup**, a built-in utility that facilitates streaming physical backups without halting the database.
+- Tools like Barman and pgBackRest provide advanced capabilities for **PostgreSQL**, such as incremental backups, compression, and precise point-in-time recovery.
+- Recovery Manager (RMAN) is integrated with **Oracle** databases and supports a wide range of backup options, including incremental and full backups with robust recovery features.

+#### Filesystem and Storage Solutions

+- Logical Volume Manager (LVM) Snapshots enable point-in-time snapshots of volumes, ensuring backups without interfering with database operations.
+- ZFS Snapshots, integrated into the **ZFS filesystem**, allow for efficient creation of snapshots and data replication.
+- Cloud providers like **AWS**, **Azure**, and **Google Cloud** offer snapshot technologies:
+  - AWS Elastic Block Store (EBS) Snapshots ensure incremental backups for EBS volumes.
+  - Azure Managed Disks provide reliable snapshot capabilities for virtual machines on Azure.
+  - Google Cloud Persistent Disk Snapshots deliver point-in-time disk copies within the Google Cloud ecosystem.

+#### Backup and Recovery Software

+- Bacula is a robust open-source platform offering enterprise-grade backup for diverse operating systems and storage configurations.
+- Amanda simplifies backup infrastructure by providing a unified open-source solution for managing servers and clients.
+- Veeam Backup & Replication delivers broad-spectrum data protection for environments spanning virtual, physical, and cloud systems.
+- Commvault offers an all-encompassing data management solution with advanced backup and recovery features across numerous applications and platforms.

+#### Continuous Data Protection Tools

+- Distributed Replicated Block Device (DRBD) ensures real-time block-level replication between servers, enhancing high availability.
+- MongoDB Ops Manager includes continuous backup and enables precise point-in-time recovery for **MongoDB** databases.
+- SQL Server Always On Availability Groups support high availability and real-time replication for **Microsoft SQL Server** deployments.